Suicide Prevention: Problem Solving Seminar

 Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.

-Suicide is a complex public health problem requiring a coordinated and comprehensive approach.
+Suicide is a complex public health problem requiring a coordinated and multifaceted approach.

 Explores the history, frameworks, and theories; epidemiology, etiological factors, and mechanisms of suicide as well as national and local suicide data sources; policy and preventive interventions; high-risk populations; common barriers and challenges to implementing and sustaining suicide prevention.
 Examines systems-level methods for preventing suicide.
 Considers interprofessional team approaches for developing strategic plans for suicide prevention.